 What started out as a Kickstarter campaign, has become the home of a range of 3D printing pens.

 What’s really surprising about the 3Dsimo Multipro is its relatively low price for its impressive list of features.
 It is capable of 3D drawing, burning, foam-cutting and even soldering smaller parts.
 Most 3D pens in this list support only PLA and ABS, but the 3Dsimo takes 3D drawing one step further by additionally printing in HIPS and PET, thanks to its high-temperature nozzle.

 You can use an app and connect it to the pen to find the right preset for the materials you are using.

 The Pro is 3Doodler’s most advanced model.
 It includes all the normal bells and whistles, and even adds a few extra ones!

 To begin, just about any conventional 3D printing filament can be used with this 3D pen, from the standard PLA and ABS to polycarbonate, nylon, and flexible.
 And not only can you control what goes in, with six nozzle shapes and sizes, you can also control how it comes out!

 Starting to see the underlying theme here?
 Control.
 Just look at the print settings: 8 speeds and a temperature spread from 60°C to 240°C. Oh, there’s also an adjustable fan.
 Yeah.

 Sure, the price tag is a little high, but in this case, you really do get what you pay for.

 Overall, the 3Doodler Pro was designed with the professional in mind, offering them the flexibility they need to get the job done.

-License: The text of "16 Best 3D Pens to Gift for Christmas 2018" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "16 Best 3D Pens in 2019" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.